oktadev/okta-blog/_source/_posts/2019-07-22-servlet-authentication.md

 </servlet-mapping>
 ```

-Replace `{yourOktaDomain}` with your own Okta organization URL (which can be found at the top-right hand side of your Okta developer dashboard).
+Replace `{yourOktaDomain}` with your own Okta organization URL (which can be found at the top-right hand side of your Okta Admin Console dashboard).

 ### Create an `OktaFilter` Class to Confirm Authentication